Mirantis/disk_perf_test_tool/v2_plans.md

     * With current code impossible to do vm count scan test

 * TODO next
-    * Add settings to keep raw log files on disk (not fio output)
-    * Job description should have tuple of parameters, characterized load and abbreviated/readable description
-    * TS should have units, UI modules should use function to calculate coefficient for show values
-    * Get done iops amount from fio?
-    * Rearrange report layout - make engeneering reports per job
-    * Store sensors and all data in csv, load from csv
-    * Plot aggregated sensors across cluster during test
-    * Aggregated sensors distribution and boxplot
+    * unit tests for math functions
+    * CEPH PERFORMANCE COUNTERS
+    * Sync storage_structure
+    * fix fio job summary
+    * Use disk max QD as qd limit?
-    * Hitmap for aggregated sensors
+    * Cumulative statistic table for all jobs
-    * automatically find what to plot from storage data (but also allow to seelct via config)
-    * store aggregated and per-node TS in it
+    * Add column for job params, which show how many cluster resource consumed
-    * show distributions parameters on histogram plots
+    * show extra outliers with arrows
+    * More X = func(QD) plots.
+Eg. - kurt/skew, etc.
+    * Hide cluster load if no nodes available
+    * Show latency skew and curtosis
+    * Sort engineering report by result tuple
+    * Name engineering reports by long summary
+    * Latency heatmap and violin aren't consistent
+    * profile violint plot
     * Fix plot layout, there to much unused space around typical plot
-    * update API for work with storage Should allows select each sensor for some interval and sum of particular sensor across all node devices, all nodes of same type and entire cluster.
-    * Collect latency distribution
     * iops boxplot as function from QD
-    * store statistic results in storage
     * collect device types mapping from nodes - device should be block/net/...
-    * add integral sensors gap interpolation
     * Optimize sensor communication with ceph, can run fist OSD request for data validation only on start.
+    * Update Storage test, add tests for stat and plot module
+    * Aggregated sensors boxplot
+    * Hitmap for aggregated sensors
+    * automatically find what to plot from storage data (but also allow to select via config)

+Have to think:
     * Each sensor should collect only one portion of data.
-During start it should scan all awailable sources and tell upper code to create separated funcs for them.
+During start it should scan all available sources and tell upper code to create separated funcs for them.
-    * run test with sensor on large and small file
-    * Move test load code to io.fio file
-    * UT, which run test with predefined in yaml cluster (cluster and config created separatelly, not with tests) and check that result storage work as expected.
-Declare db sheme in seaprated yaml file, UT should check.
-    * Update Storage test, add tests for stat and plot module
+    * store statistic results in storage
     * During prefill check io on file
-    * Check FS on device, where test file located
-    * Dump and analyze target block device settings on test nodes
+    * Store percentiles levels in TS, separate 1D TS and 2D TS to different classes, store levels in 2D TS
+    * weight average and deviation
+    * C++/Go disk stat sensors to measure IOPS/Lat on milliseconds

+* TODO large
+    * Force to kill running fio on ctrl+C and correct cleanup or cleanup all previous run with 'wally cleanup PATH'

 * Code:
     * RW mixed report
-    * C++/Go disk stat sensors to measure IOPS/Lat on milliseconds
-    * Allow to cleanup all uncleaned from previous run 'wally cleanup PATH'
     * RPC reconnect in case of errors
-    * store more information for node - OSD settings, etc
+    * store more information for node - OSD settings, FS on test nodes, target block device settings on test nodes
-    * Unit-tests
     * Sensors
         - Revise sensors code.
 Prepack on node side, different sensors data types
         - perf
         - [bcc](https://github.com/iovisor/bcc)
         - ceph sensors
-    * Config revised:
+    * Config validation
-        * Result config then validated
     * Add sync 4k write with small set of thcount
     * Flexible SSH connection creds - use agent, default ssh settings or part of config
     * Remove created temporary files - create all tempfiles via func from .utils, which track them
     * Use ceph-monitoring from wally
-    * Remove warm-up time from fio.
-Use warm-up detection to select real test time, also fio/OS log files should be used to get test results, not directly calculated by fio.
+    * Use warm-up detection to select real test time.
     * Report code:
-        - Compatible report types setted up by config and load??
+        - Compatible report types set up by config and load??
-        - Set of reporter classes run again results and avaluate ability to generate required report type
-        - They generate report blocks with description and html data
-        - final report compose code arrange blocks in single document
     * Calculate statistic for previous iteration in background

 * UT
+    * UT, which run test with predefined in yaml cluster (cluster and config created separatelly, not with tests) and check that result storage work as expected.
+Declare db sheme in seaprated yaml file, UT should check.
     * White-box event logs for UT
     * Result-to-yaml for UT